 Deepening critical expertise

 Hiring faculty who bring new expertise to Stanford is a high priority for the school.
-An expected 60 strategic hires over the next 10 years will grow the school’s faculty to more than 150, building on the university’s existing strengths and helping to define new fields for the benefit of future generations.
+An expected 60 strategic hires over the next 10 years will grow the school’s faculty to nearly 200, building on the university’s existing strengths and helping to define new fields for the benefit of future generations.

 Named, Endowed Professorships ($5 million)